 "Licorice can help reduce the inflammation associated with an upset stomach," Seti says.
 But before you go out and buy a whole licorice root, take note that the form of this ingredient that you ingest makes all the difference.
 "However, licorice root itself contains a chemical that can cause fluid imbalances, so supplementation is preferred," she explains.
 "DGL (deglycyrrhizinated Licorice) is the preferred supplement to eating whole licorice root."

 If you're hungry but you've been dealing with stomach difficulties, try making some toast.
 "The idea is to keep things bland.
-This is not a time to be focused on spices, seasonings or a 5-star meal," says Sonpal.
+This is not a time to be focused on spices, seasonings, or a five-star meal," says Sonpal.
 Although it might not help to improve your upset stomach, toast won't upset it, either.
 "Toast falls in the category of bland carbohydrates, which are often more palatable when you have an upset stomach," Seti says.
 "The primary benefit of toast is that it is simply easy to digest."

 Just like chamomile can calm and soothe irritated, inflamed skin, it can do the same for an uneasy stomach.
 "Usually consumed in chamomile tea, chamomile has anti-inflammatory properties, which help soothe an upset stomach," Seti says.
 Next time you have an upset stomach, make a cup of chamomile tea to soothe your stomach and drink it out of one of our favorite cups below.